Use Unity Catalog with your Delta Live Tables pipelines

 Share materialized views

-By default, the tables created by a pipeline can be queried only by the pipeline owner.
+By default, only the pipeline owner has permission to query datasets created by the pipeline.
 You can give other users the ability to query a table by using GRANT statements and you can revoke query access using REVOKE statements.
 For more information about privileges in Unity Catalog, see Manage privileges in Unity Catalog.

 Grant select on a table